Dissertation Advisory Committee (DAC)

 The Mission of the DAC

-The DAC has four main missions:
+The DAC has four main purposes:

 • First and foremost, the DAC is a scientific advisory committee that will provide expert advice on all aspects of the thesis, extending from experimental paradigms to project feasibility within the time frame of a PhD thesis and to the scientific impact of the work.